 I INSTANTLY knew I could use those same actions I'd seen horses use amongst themselves to quickly produce a focused, connected horse.

 I'd simply present the horses with the same actions I saw the lead horses present.
 I KNEW other horses would respond exactly the same way they did to a lead horse.
 Horses were so responsive to those actions I was certain they wouldn't stop to sort out who or what was presenting them.

-He'd hang her ribbons, coolers, silver plates and what have you on his stall drapes.
-Folks walking by would never once stop to consider all those awards came from one ace in the hole horse.
-We stopped breeding the show horses and the trainer burnt out a couple years later so we brought her back home to spend her last days with the rest of our retired show stock.
+He threw away every ribbon that wasn't blue and he'd hang the blue ribbons, coolers, silver plates and what have you on his stall drapes.
+Folks walking by would oooohh and ahhhh what a great trainer he was and never once stop to consider all those awards may have come from one ace in the hole horse.
+We stopped breeding the show horses and he wanted to keep her in his barn.
+When the trainer burnt out we brought her back home to spend her last days with the rest of our retired show stock.

 All those years in the show barn had left their mark on her.

 The trainer told us to not let anyone ride her.
 When the trainer's brother unloaded her and handed me the leadline he said, "I rode that horse, once."
 My business partner told me her ride on the horse years before was a "religious experience.
 I said, 'Just let me off and I'll never ask for anything again.'"
 Her husband said, "My ride was like a motorcycle with a stuck throttle and no brakes."